 Now that you're a homeowner, your taxes may have gotten more complicated.
 And you may be asking yourself, "Do I need an accountant?"
 And if you do, should you hire a certified public accountant (CPA)?
-And what's the difference between a CPA an accountant?
+And what's the difference between a CPA and a noncertified accountant?

 Here's some information to help you.

 The Differences Between Tax Experts and Other Options

 First you need to know there are different types of tax experts.
 And not all accountants are CPAs.
-So if you're thinking that an independent CPA and someone at H&R Block or Jackson Hewitt (or your buddy who studied accounting in college) are pretty much the same, don't count on it.
+So, if you're thinking that a licensed independent CPA and someone at H&R Block or Jackson Hewitt (or your buddy who studied accounting in college) are pretty much the same, don't count on it.
 Basically:

 - An accountant is someone who studied accounting and works in the field.

 - CPAs are accountants who passed a rigorous examination and must comply with stringent continuing education requirements from their state board on a regular basis.
 The designation usually requires a degree.
 Not every CPA specializes in taxes.

-- An enrolled agent, or EA, is an accountant who has received certification from the IRS.
-Being an EA doesn't require a degree like CPA.
+- An enrolled agent, or EA, is a tax specialist who has been certified by the IRS.
+Being an EA doesn't require a degree like a CPA does.
 But it does verify they know the tax law.

 - A tax preparer at pop-ups like H&R Block or Jackson Hewitt is trained on tax software to help taxpayers file their returns.
 They aren't required to be CPAs or EAs, but some are very knowledgeable about the tax rules.